XavierDefontaine/CV/README.md

 With a background in Logistics & Supply Chain and having spent 7 years planning worldwide tours for global artist management agencies, I have developed a strong set of problem solving, collaborative and stakeholder management skills.

 I love programming as it gives me the freedom to create and innovate and it offers the opportunity to push exciting new boundaries while improving user experiences.
-Throughout my career, I always thought of ways to improve and increase the efficiency of our processes, while keeping abreast of innovations in the sector.
+Throughout my career, I would always think of ways to improve our processes while keeping abreast of innovations in the sector.
 I am now particularly excited to be able to use my technical knowledge to build solutions to help solve real world problems, whether in my personal projects or in a workplace.

 ## Skills